robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ]

 ???

-Turns out that threat analysis is often misplaced or the actual threat adapts to changes in the system or the environment.
+This comic illustrates the point of inadvertent loopholes.
+Design analysis often reveals misplaced trust assumptions and user behavior contradictory to established policies.
 ---

 # Systems Security Engineering